vrtmrz/obsidian-livesync/docs/settings.md

 #### Compute revisions for chunks (Previous behaviour)

 Setting key: doNotUseFixedRevisionForChunks
-If this enabled, all chunks will be stored with the revision made from its content.
-(Previous behaviour)
+If this enabled, all chunks will be stored with the revision made from its content (previous behaviour).

 #### Handle files as Case-Sensitive

 Setting key: handleFilenameCaseSensitive
-If this enabled, All files are handled as case-sensitive (Previous behaviour).
+If this enabled, All files are handled as case-sensitive (previous behaviour).

 ### 4. Compatibility (Internal API Usage)